FrankSzendzielarz/AlgorandVisualStudio/README.md

 **[For guidance on basic Smart Contract development please click here](./ContractDevelopment/SmartContracts.md)**

-Once the extension is installed, you will have access to project templates with a Code Analyzer ("AlgoStudio") and a shared library ("AlgoStudio.Core").
+Once the extension is installed, you will have access to project templates with a Code Analyzer ("Algorand for Visual Studio") and a shared library ("Algorand for Visual Studio.Core").
 The shared library offers some base classes, one of which is called SmartContract.

 Any classes that inherit from SmartContract will be the subject of Code Analysis.
 The Code Analyzer permits a subset of the C# language and .NET framework to be used.
 It also places some expectations on structure, such as limiting scratch variables to local variables, and modifies byte arrays to be value types.